rjpcasalino/blog_bt/src/posts/2022-08-19-Alpine-Up-and-Running.md

 	rc-update add docker boot
 	service start docker

-I use a static site generator of my own (less than steller) making called bss — here's how to get it working with Nix and Docker:
+I use a static site generator of my own (less than stellar) making called bss — here's how to get it working with Nix and Docker:

 	# Once you've cloned it, mount the dirs and expose the ports
 	$ docker run -it --rm -v $(pwd)/bss/:/bss -v $(pwd)/blog_bt:/blog_bt -p 8000:8000 nixos/nix